 I’ve prayed when I’ve been really scared.
-I suppose I’ve had experiences I fancied were transcendental.
+I suppose I’ve had experiences I fancied were transcendental, you know?
 I used to climb and walk a bit, and sometimes in the mountains you can feel… If you’re out fishing, for example, and you’re just alone with the river and the birds and the trees, sometimes you can think: Does this betoken something greater?
 Or is it just as it is?
-Common sense tells me it’s just as it is; but I don’t know.
+My common sense tells me it’s just as it is; but I don’t know.
 I must be content in that ignorance.

 When we spoke a long time ago, you told me about your conversation with the vicar and you said he had told you that he thought you ‘got’ love but you couldn’t handle hope.
 What do you think he meant by that?

 I have no idea!
 What do you think he meant?

 Why, you come here with your fabricated conversation and expect me to comment on it!
 This is the oldest trick in the tabloid press book!

 You clearly have quite a strong sense of compassion –

 – but the essence of Christianity is not just being able to love but the sense of being loved.

 But if you deny the existence of the greater being, by definition there’s no one there to love you.

 I have noticed this about people who are right at the bottom of the heap in this country, and I’ve noticed it about very poor people when I used to go to wars: the comfort that comes from believing that there is some greater being who looks after them.
 [Though] too often it seems like it’s an excuse for indifference on the part of those who ought to be doing something…